Olle Elgenmark: Music style

 What distinguishes Elgenmark's style is "an exquisite use of counter point, colorful harmony, a clear musical idiom and confident instrumentation".
 Always sticking to his romantic music ideals, regardless of the prevailing isms within organ music of the day made him an outsider as he was playing composers of romantic music, such as Guilmant and Widor, who were seen as decadent and impossible to play in Sweden in the 1960s due to the Organ Movement.
 Today he appears to have been a pioneer in the field of new romantic music and has many followers.

 On the question of what characterizes his style, Elgenmark answered in an interview at his retirement that "it is probably the harmony, that there is an extended chord thinking, something beyond the triad, an extension" and that he has been influenced by his "house gods" César Franck, Oskar Lindberg and Sigfrid Karg–Elert and a mix of Church mode, late romantic music and cautious impressionism".

 Repertoire and improvisation

 Elgenmark played his own and other composers' organ works on Sweden's Radio P2 in the 80's and 90's.
 On the cathedral organ in St. Matthew's Church (Matteus kyrka) in Norrköping, where Elgenmark served from 1968 until his retirement, he held organ recitals every week for 27 years where he performed a broad organ repertoire.
 He played the great Bach works, sonatas of Rheinberger, symphonies of Widor, Otto Olsson's giant Credo symphony, music of Swedish romantics and his own works.
 Elgenmark's improvisation art was particularly great, especially his chorale preludes were greatly appreciated.
 In the end of his life he composed and completed organ music over 72 chorales.
-Elgenmark had on his 80th birthday come to the Opus number 47.
-He is buried at St. Matthew's Cemetery in Norrköping.
+Elgenmark had reached Opus number 47 by his 80th birthday.
+He died in Norrköping, where he is buried at St. Matthew's Cemetery.